astronomer/docs/learn/airflow-databricks.md

 This tutorial uses parts of a dataset from a [Kaggle](https://www.kaggle.com/datasets/programmerrdai/renewable-energy) about renewable energy derived from [Our World in Data](https://ourworldindata.org/renewable-energy) (License [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).

-## Step 3: Prepare your Object storage
+## Step 3: Prepare your object storage

-In you object storage solution create a new bucket.
-This tutorial uses AWS S3 and a bucket named `databricks-tutorial-bucket`.
+Create a new bucket named `databricks-tutorial-bucket` in your object storage solution.
+In this tutorial we use AWS S3, but you can use any solution that is supported by the Astro SDK.

 ## Step 4: Create Databricks Notebooks